zio/zio/docs/howto/mock_services.md

 ## Mocking multiple collaborators

 In some cases we have more than one collaborating service being called.
-You can create mocks for rich environments, a mockable for it will be automatically derived if you have implicit mockables for each part of composed environment in scope.
+You can create mocks for rich environments and as you enrich the environment by using _capability tags_ from another service, the underlaying mocked layer will be updated.

 ```scala mdoc:silent
 import zio.console.Console